-It's impossible to overtighten the straps on the Trekker.
+It's impossible to overtighten the Trekker's straps.
 A small lever on the buckle does the final tightening of each ratchet strap.
-When too much force is applied to that lever it slips off the teeth of the strap, by design.
+When too much force is applied to that lever, it slips off the teeth of the strap, by design.
 It's not broken, it just won't let the user apply too much force to the buckle.
 Hikers who use a thin or soft shoe or boot for their winter adventures should check out the cushy Atlas Montane.

 Ease of Use